 Some things I’m doing right now

-I love audio so much; I want everyone to discover the joy of listening to audio stories, and I want everyone who might enjoy making audio stories to have the chance to do it.
+I freakin’ love audio, ugh.
+I want everyone to discover the joy of listening to audio stories, and I want everyone who might enjoy making audio stories to have the chance to do it.

 Ideally I want to work on projects that make the world better somehow.
 I think that can mean lots of different things, but we all kind of know it when we see it.